kubecost/docs/filters-v2.md

 to introduce support for "not equals" (e.g. `namespace != kubecost`) queries while maintaining extensibility.

-> V1 filters will continue to be supported in all relevant APIs.
+> **Note**: V1 filters will continue to be supported in all relevant APIs.
 APIs will first
 > check for the `filter=` parameter.
 If it is present, V2 filters will be used.
 > If it is not present, APIs will attempt to use V1 filters.